NREL/HPC/docs/Documentation/Systems/Kestrel/running.md

     ```

-Using --exclusive or requesting all of one of the resources (ram, cpu, gpu) will charge you the full AU cost.
+If a job requests the maximum amount of any resource type available on the node (CPUs, GPUs, RAM), it will be charged with the full charge factor (10 or 100).
 ## Performance Recommendations

 Please see [this page](../eagle_to_kestrel_transition.md#5-performance-recommendations) for our most up-to-date performance recommendations on Kestrel.